svtk/AtomicKotlinCourse/Programming Basics/Summary 1/Exercise 2/task.md

 ## Summary 1 (#2)

-Reverse a decimal number using a while loop.
+Reverse the digits in a decimal number using a while loop.
 An auxiliary `worker` variable will help you iteratively produce the `result`:

 | Worker     | Result |
 |------------|--------|